NewAlexandria/vim.ana/README.md

 # Спасибо #

-Thanks for experimenting with this repo. **Architectural** suggestions welcomed.
-I'm particularly interested in how this can more-safely integrate with your existing environment practices.
+Thanks for experimenting with this repo. **Architectural** suggestions highly welcome.
+I'm particularly interested in

+* How this can more-safely integrate with your existing environment practices
+* How to lower the version dependecy with Vim
+* How to integrate with windowing apps on all platforms

 ## Sauce ##